Cyber Insurance Glossary: Key Terms Explained

 W

 War Exclusion An exclusion that removes coverage for losses caused by acts of war or state-sponsored cyberattacks.
-The scope of war exclusions in cyber policies has been an active area of debate, particularly following nation-state attacks that affected commercial businesses.
+The scope of war exclusions in cyber policies has been an active area of debate, particularly following nation-state attacks that affected commercial businesses as collateral damage.
+See: War Exclusions, Nation-State Attacks, and What Cyber Insurance Actually Covers

 Have questions about how any of these terms apply to your coverage?
-Contact SeedPod Cyber to speak directly with an underwriter.
+Contact SeedPod Cyber to speak with a broker directly.